khalidb/KGSaturation_with_provenance/Data/description.md

-The data is a large postgres sql dump that can be downloaded from this [link](https://drive.google.com/file/d/1rU0s_CjV_PUxMcN6AiW_ife_XIVyk39b/view?usp=sharing)
+The dump contains the data that can be used to populate the tables in the schema.
+As mentioned in the principale Readme, the knwoledge graph is stored in multiple tables depending on the type of the property (subclass, domain, range, type, subproperty, or else)